Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab04.md

     ![Picture 1](../media/sen-image1-lab4.png)

 1. Once Installed, you will find below two data connectors listed in the Data Connector page.
-      * Tenant-based Microsoft Defender for Cloud (Preview)
+      * Tenant-based Microsoft Defender for Cloud (Preview) : It allows you to collect Defender for Cloud alerts over your entire tenant, without having to enable each subscription separately.
-      * Subscription-based Microsoft Defender for Cloud (Legacy)
+      * Subscription-based Microsoft Defender for Cloud (Legacy) :  It allows you to collect Defender for Cloud alerts per subscription.

      ![Picture 1](../media/s41.png)
 1. Select **Subscription-based Microsoft Defender for Cloud (Legacy)** data connector.